Feed-in tariffs (FITs) toolkit

 This section of the note explains feed-in tariffs (FITs) in a nutshell.
 For a detailed explanation of FITs, see Overview materials below.

-FITs are a support payment for electricity generated from small-scale low-carbon sources, to help the UK meet its climate change and renewable energy targets.
+FITs are a financial incentive for electricity generated from small-scale low-carbon sources, to help the UK meet its climate change and renewable energy targets.

 They consist of guaranteed payments, for a fixed period of time, to producers of low-carbon electricity on a small scale, paid per-kiloWatt hour (p/kWh) of electricity generated.
 The intention is that the payment helps the renewable electricity generator to overcome the cost disadvantages of renewable energy sources.
 FITs are sometimes also referred to as "clean energy cashback".

-The government is also introducing financial incentives for renewable heat in the form of a Renewable Heat Incentive (RHI) (see Practice note, RHI: Renewable Heat Incentive (www.practicallaw.com/9-505-2881)).
+The government has also introduced financial incentives for renewable heat in the form of the Renewable Heat Incentive (RHI) (see Practice note, RHI: Renewable Heat Incentive (www.practicallaw.com/9-505-2881)).

 The FITs scheme imposes an obligation on electricity suppliers in England, Wales and Scotland with a minimum of 50,000 domestic customers to offer FITs to all accredited small-scale generators of electricity using a low-carbon energy source that is eligible under the scheme.
 Electricity suppliers with fewer than 50,000 domestic customers can offer FITs on a voluntary basis.

-The scheme provides a fixed payment for electricity that is generated on-site (the generation tariff) and for any unused electricity that is exported to the national grid (the export tariff).
+The scheme provides a fixed payment for electricity that is generated on-site (generation tariff) and for any unused electricity that is exported to the national grid (export tariff).
 FITs are available to everyone, including businesses, landlords, local authorities and households.